-“Here be monsters”, ancient maps are said to have warned unwary travelers venturing too near the edges of the unknown, and there were monsters indeed at the 2017 performances of Monsters, an original transdisciplinary musical theatre work by MISCELLANEOUS Productions, presented October 6 and 7 of that year at the Scotiabank Dance Centre’s Faris Family Studio Theatre.
+“Here be monsters”, ancient maps warned unwary travelers venturing too near the edges of the unknown, and there were monsters indeed at the 2017 performances of Monsters, an original transdisciplinary musical theatre work by MISCELLANEOUS Productions, presented October 6 and 7 of that year at the Scotiabank Dance Centre’s Faris Family Studio Theatre.

 The initial participatory research for Monsters, working with Kaspar Saxena, a Canadian academic expert on monsters and mythical creatures, focused on art and literature from diverse international cultures, contrasting and juxtaposing these monsters with the youth participants” own “monster within.”
 This served as a catalyst for discussion and a search for creative solutions to racism, bullying, violence, discrimination and hatred.

 Monsters was performed and co-written by: Aleksandra Koel; Emily Lê; Pearl “PJ” Alingig; Klaudija Muznikaite; Gwen Kyla Ocampo; Tiffany Yang; Bella Avila Gil; William “Billy” Robert Smith; Tiffany Shim; and Kamalia Coetzee.
 Original music for the production was commissioned by MISCELLANEOUS Productions and created by by Cris Derksen, Sophia Danai, Natasha Pheko and Chin Injeti.

 In addition to Frankenstein, the company also drew from the works of Maurice Sendak and Brothers Grimm, and research on other European, Latinx, and East, Central, Southeast, and South Asian fairy tales, legends and myths, including the Engkantada, Tulpar, Moxina and more.